terrylongsifan/parallelDualSPHysics/README.md

 # parallelDualSPHysics
-A parallel SPH framework
+A parallel SPH framework.
-After the paper was published, we opened the source code
+Once the article is successfully published, we will disclose our source code.